telerik/fiddler-everywhere-docs/user-guide/live-traffic/rules.md

 ---
 title: Rules
-description: UI instructions for working with the Rules tab in the Fiddler Everywhere application
+description: "Learn how to use the Rules tab in the Fiddler Everywhere web-debugging HTTP-proxy client."
 slug: rules-general
 publish: true
 position: 30